-A day tour in Kathmandu comprises sightseeing around 4 UNESCO world heritage sites of Kathmandu Valley (which include three districts, namely Kathmandu, Bhaktapur, and Lalitpur).
+One day tour in Kathmandu comprises sightseeing around 4 UNESCO world heritage sites of Kathmandu Valley (which includes three districts, namely Kathmandu, Bhaktapur, and Lalitpur).

-Kathmandu literally known as the 'city of temples' and the 'city of gods and goddesses' carries religious and cultural significance to both Hindu and Buddhist followers.
+Kathmandu literally known as the "city of temples" and the "city of gods and goddesses" carries religious and cultural significance to both Hindu and Buddhist followers.
 It's a spiritual land full of mystery, myth, and religion.
-Thus, the history of the city itself has a story related to religion.
+Thus, the city's history has a story related to religion.

-As the people are in a festive mood every day, you will be able to encounter all the ceremonies going around the city throughout the year.
+People are in a festive mood every day, and you will be able to encounter all the ceremonies going on around the city throughout the year.
 Uncountable numbers of Temples, Stupas, and Gumbas around make Kathmandu one of the unique and antic cities, an open living museum, and the heritage city of Nepal.

-The narrow alleys around and people living in typical architectural buildings are fascinating views of the city with devotees everyday flourishing around the Temples and Stupa for their daily ritual ceremonies will make the tour one of the memorable moments for you.
+The narrow alleys around and people living in typical architectural buildings are fascinating views of the city, with devotees every day flourishing around the Temples and Stupa for their daily ritual ceremonies, this will make your tour one of the memorable moments.

 Further, you will be heading towards Patan Durbar Square, one of the oldest settlements of the Kirat king; the Palace, Golden temple, Bhimsen temple, Krishna mandir, Sundari Chok, Taleju temple, Royal bath, etc will be a soothing view and never to miss the Ashoka stupa build during 2nd century BC.

-Heading further from Patan Durbar Square towards Pashupatinath, one of the holiest Hindu temples, where every year millions of devotees from around the world flock to pay homage to get liberation from their sin and also a place to view open cremation.
+Heading further from Patan Durbar Square towards Pashupatinath, one of the holiest Hindu temples, where every year millions of devotees from around the world flock to pay homage to get liberation from their sin and also a place to view open cremation ceremony of the death.

-If you visit this spot during the Shivaratri Festival which falls in February-March, an easy view of Nanga Baba (necked Saddhu) smoking marijuana with devotees can be viewed.
-In a single-day festival, almost a million people visit Pashupatinath an important day for Lord Shiva during Shivaratri.
+If you visit Pashupatinath Temple during the Shivaratri Festival which falls on February-March, you an easy view of Nanga Baba (necked Saddhu) smoking marijuana with devotees will be viewed.
+In a single-day festival, almost a million people visit Pashupatinath, an important day for Lord Shiva during Shivaratri.

-Finally, your tour will end after visiting Bouddhanath Stupa, one of the biggest stupa dedicated to Buddhism, a culturally mixed area for both Hindu and Buddhist followers.
+Finally, your tour will end after visiting Bouddhanath Stupa, one of the biggest stupas dedicated to Buddhism, a culturally mixed area for both Hindu and Buddhist followers.

-With numerous monasteries around where you can experience lamas performing ritual ceremonies, praying flags, and strolling praying wheels around the stupa to get a blessing.
+With numerous monasteries around where you can experience lamas performing ritual ceremonies, praying flags fluttering all around, and strolling praying wheels around the stupa to get a blessing.
 And finally enjoying your lunch at one of the rooftop restaurants, you will drive to your respective hotel.